Lokathor/fermium/README.md

 most linux package managers have an older version of SDL2 and you'll have to build from source.
 You can look in the [travis file](.travis.yml) to see how you might install SDL2-2.0.9 from source if you decide to go that route.
-Please note that you must use `-fPIC` if you're statically linking to SDL2 (the default mode for this crate).
+Please note that you must use `-fPIC` when building SDL2 if you're planning to statically link to SDL2 (the default mode for this crate).

 If you want to run bindgen yourself you'll of course have to [install bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html).
 This crate